-Premature obituaries on Apple have been written so many times, both on the company itself and and its dazzling offerings like the iPod, iPad and iTunes, that it’s now bordering on the tiresome to even scroll through them.
+Premature obituaries on Apple have been written so many times, both on the company itself and and its dazzling offerings like the iPhone, iPod, iPad, iMac and iTunes, that it’s now bordering on the tiresome to even scroll through them.

 Time and again, the naysayers have been caught on the wrong foot and left with a big gob of egg on their faces!

 Now that Apple’s stock is down 37% since September, the lemmings are back again with their zany predictions and commentaries on “lack of innovations” (as if innovations grew off trees and could be plucked at will), that the company is in its “death throes” or the death of Steve Jobs means the end of the company or other such wild fancies.

 People seem to forget that Apple is a company with $137 billion in the bank and corporations with that much money don’t disappear and have so many options.
 Just because Apple has not made significant acquisitions in the past doesn’t mean it won’t do so in the future.